FlaringK/Flares-UHC-mspfa-porter/README.md

 4. Edit the mod info in the mod.js folder within the portSettings object

 After that you should have a viewable MSPFA, which can be found at the bottom of the UHC home page.

-You can also add custom CSS in the custom.css file BUT
-- All adventure CSS should be scoped under .mspfa, I recommend using complied SCSS for this
-- MSPFA page ranges (i.e. pX-Y classes) will not work
-- Styles effecting spoiler buttons will not be identical (See mspfa.css to see how buttons are styled)